kvist-no/debrief/README.md

 ## How to use it

+This project uses Taskfile, and you can use `task run` and `task build` to run and build the project.
+It will read from `.env` so create that file and populate it with the desired values.

 This tool is built around the concept of delivery mechanisms which is just a way to list up where you want the daily updates to be sent.
 Currently, we support Slack and a database delivery mechanism.

 You can enable the different ones with the following environment variables: